 dest to a directory where the Infomap should write its output files.

-optionis given, Infomap will assume an undirected network and try to partition it hierarchically.
+optionis provided, Infomap will assume an undirected network and try to partition it hierarchically.

 Here, we first create a new directory where we want the put the results, and feed that to Infomap together with an input network and an option.
 Now Infomap will try to parse the file